chaosdorf/twenty-seventeen-child/README.md

  * the color scheme changes automatically based on `prefers-color-scheme`
  * we use Open Sans as the main font
  * the columns for static pages without a sidebar are wider
+ * the social media icons have an icon for Mastodon
  * the site title uses Computerfont